 - WE accept learning as the fundamental purpose of our school and therefore are willing to examine all practices in light of their impact on learning

 - WE are committed to working together to achieve our collective purpose.
-We cultivate a collaborative culture through development of high-performing teams
+We cultivate a collaborative culture through the development of high-performing teams

 - WE assess our effectiveness on the basis of results rather than only intentions.
 Individuals, teams, and schools seek relevant data and information and use that data/information to promote ongoing and continuous improvement

-PBIS is based on principles of applied behavior analysis and the prevention approach and values of positive behavior support.
-PBIS emphasizes the establishment of organizational supports or systems that give school personnel capacity to use effective interventions accurately and successfully at the school, district, and state levels.
+PBIS is based on principles of applied behavior analysis and the prevention approach and the values of positive behavior support.
+PBIS emphasizes the establishment of organizational supports or systems that give school personnel the capacity to use effective interventions accurately and successfully at the school, district, and state levels.
 These supports in the Kern High School District include:

-(c) continuous monitoring of student behavior,
+- Continuous monitoring of student behavior,

-(d) regular universal screening, and
+- Regular universal screening, and

-The logic, tenets, and principles of PBIS are similar to those represented in RtI (e.g., universal screening, continuous progress monitoring, data-based decision making, implementation fidelity, evidence based interventions).
-Literacy and numeracy implementation frameworks are examples of the application of RtI for academic behavior, and PBIS is an example of the application of RtI for social behavior.
+The logic, tenets, and principles of PBIS are similar to those represented in RTI (e.g., universal screening, continuous progress monitoring, data-based decision making, implementation fidelity, and evidence-based interventions).
+Literacy and numeracy implementation frameworks are examples of the application of RTI for academic behavior, and PBIS is an example of the application of RtI for social behavior.
 Positive Behavioral Intervention and Support systems need to be integrated with academic support systems (along with behavior).
 Academic failure is a major predictor of inappropriate behavior and other adjustment problems and needs to be explicitly and consistently addressed as part of an effective and comprehensive school program.
 As such, schools need to be accountable for improved student behavior in the same manner as they are for student achievement.
 Safe, effective, and supportive schools utilize ongoing school improvement processes to set measurable goals and objectives, and integrate interventions into school and district accountability and planning systems.

 - Academic and behavioral supports are based on the intensity of the student’s needs.